timruffles/js-to-c/README.md

 - clang
 - Make
-- libuv (`brew`)
+- CMake (for libuv)

 I'm trying to limit my focus to learning about compilation, so I've made no attempt to make this cross platform.
+It shouldn't be too tricky, libuv is the big dependency and it's cross platform.

+    make install

 ### Developing